-The discussion and analysis of the Company's consolidated financial statements and results of operations are based on consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America.
+The discussion and analysis of the Company's consolidated financial statements and results of operations are based on consolidated financial statements prepared in accordance with generally accepted accounting principles (GAAP) in the United States of America.
 Preparation of these consolidated financial statements requires the use of estimates and judgments that affect the reported results.
 The Company uses estimates based on the best information available in recording transactions and balances resulting from business operations.
 Estimates are used for such items as collectability of trade accounts receivable and inventory valuation.
 Ultimate results may differ from these estimates under different assumptions or conditions.